openebs/website/docs/versioned_docs/version-2.11.0/user-guides/cstor-csi.md

 kubectl patch cvc -n openebs -p "$(cat patch-resources-cvc.yaml)" pvc-0478b13d-b1ef-4cff-813e-8d2d13bcb316 --type merge
 ```

-### Toleration for target pod to ensure scheduling of target pods on tainted nodes
+### Toleration for target pod to ensure scheduling of target pods on tainted nodes {#toleration-for-target-pod}

 This Kubernetes feature allows users to taint the node.
 This ensures no pods are be scheduled to it, unless a pod explicitly tolerates the taint.
 This Kubernetes feature can be used to reserve nodes for specific pods by adding labels to the desired node(s).